masscry/zhvm/README.md

 Overview
 --------

-ZHVM - is a registers based RISC virtual machine with 32-bit code length and 64-bit registers.
+ZHVM - is a registers based RISC virtual machine (Harvard memory organization) with 32-bit code length and 64-bit registers.

 Requirements
 ------------

 ZHVM based on standard C library and STL.

+Assembler requires FLEX 2.6 to be installed in system.

 Project structure
 -----------------